RobertM-S/DevelopmentActivityDashboard/README.md

 page count refers to the number of pages returned from GitHub api, records per page have been set to 30, this can be changed in the GitHubLookupService constructor.

 When passing in args, all values must be added otherwise it will default to what is in the .env

+After running code, navigate to localhost:5601 or other specified port for elastic, search for dashboard and create a visualisation.
+Create a new data view with your index from .env

 # Example Kibana Dashboard